-Make sure all of your pics and vids are backed up with these services
+Backup all of your important pics and vids with these services

 - Tap Camera Uploads.

-- Tap the toggle for Use Cellular Data to ON if you want to use your cellular data plan to upload media (unlimited plans recommended).

-Tap the toggle for Improve Background Uploading to ON if you want more consistent background uploading.
+Note: If you haven't already, you'll be prompted to grant Dropbox permission to access your Photo Library in order to perform photo backups.

-Once you turn on Camera Uploads for Dropbox, it will automatically upload all of your photos and videos to your Dropbox account when you launch the app and go to the Photos section.
+Once you turn on Photo Backup for Dropbox, it will automatically upload all of your photos and videos to your Dropbox account when you launch the app and go to the Photos section.

 Amazon Photos

 Amazon may be great to get your online shopping done, but did you know that you can store your photos and videos there as well?
-Thanks to the free Amazon Photos app, you can get unlimited full-resolution photo storage with your Amazon Prime membership.
+Thanks to the free Amazon Photos app, you can get unlimited full-resolution photo storage with your Amazon Prime membership or pay as little as $2 per month if you don't have Prime.

-- Launch the Amazon Photos app on your smartphone.
+- Launch the Amazon Photos app.

-Log in with your Amazon account credentials.
+- Login with your Amazon account credentials.

-- Confirm whether or not you want to receive notifications from the app.
+Under Auto-save, toggle Save photos and/or Save videos to ON and choose whether you want this to work over cellular data.

+Note: If you haven't already, you'll be prompted to grant Amazon Photos permission to access your Photo Library in order to perform photo backups.

-- Your entire Photo Library will begin uploading to Amazon Photos, and any new media you take should automatically get uploaded.
+Your photos and videos should now begin uploading to the Amazon Photos app and any new media captured will be added automatically going forward.

 Google Photos

-- Launch the Google Photosapp on your smartphone.
+- Launch the Google Photos app on your smartphone.

 - Tap Back up as Your Name.

-- Choose whether you want High Quality uploads (free unlimited storage) or Original (full resolution that counts against your quota).
+- Choose whether you want Storage saver (compressed) uploads or Original quality.

 - Tap the toggle for Use cellular data when there's no Wi-Fi to ON if you want.